Skip to Content

 Nevada has the most numerous locations where enthusiasts and rockhounds alike can search for turquoise.
 It is also the place where the rarest type of turquoise in the world is mined, the Lander Blue Spider Web Turquoise.

-Just one gram of this turquoise can cost between $300 and $1,500, or more, depending on the quality, hardness, and aesthetic beauty.
+One gram of this turquoise can cost between $300 and $1,500 or more, depending on the quality, hardness, and aesthetic beauty.
 Some of the best locations where you can find turquoise in Nevada are in the northeastern, northwestern, central, and southern parts of the state.

 In northwestern Nevada, you can search for turquoise on the shores of Walker Lake and the surrounding area.
 There are plenty of fossils here as well.
 If you plan on visiting Excelsior Mountain, the eastern area contains turquoise.

-In central Nevada, the area draws and washes near Coaldale contain turquoise specimens.
+In central Nevada, the area draws and washes near Coaldale, which contains turquoise specimens.
 You can also try your luck in the area around Sugar Loaf Peak.
-If you are in southern Nevada, or near Las Vegas, you can find turquoise at Crescent Peak, the south side of prospects.
+If you are in southern Nevada or near Las Vegas, you can find turquoise at Crescent Peak, on the south side of Prospects.

 The White Basin, Black Canyon, Las Vegas Wash, or the Valley of Fire State Park may also yield turquoise specimens.
-You can also visit the Royston Turquoise Mine to find specimens, but you will need to pay a small fee.
+You can also visit the Royston Turquoise Mine to find specimens, but you must pay a small fee.

-TIP: For a complete rockhounding guide in Nevada, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Nevada.

 Arizona

 Arizona isn’t as rich when it comes to turquoise gemstones as Nevada.
-However, if you are here, there are two notable locations where you may find it.
-Clifton Town is a small area with many rewarding rockhounding locations nearby.
+However, if you are here, you may find it in two notable locations.
+Clifton Town is a small area with many rewarding rock-hounding locations nearby.

 Head to the mine dumps along Coronado Trail to find turquoise specimens.
 In western Arizona, there is a city named Kingman, which is littered with many old mines and prospects.

-You may find turquoise specimens in the area of Mineral Park & Cerbat.
-If luck runs out on you, there are many other precious gemstones and minerals that you can find here.
+You may find turquoise specimens in the Mineral Park & Cerbat area.
+If luck runs out on you, you can find many other precious gemstones and minerals here.

 Cave Creek is another mine worth visiting in Arizona to view turquoise specimens.
-Situated near Bisbee, Lavender Pit is a mine where green turquoise was unearthed.
+Near Bisbee, Lavender Pit is a mine where green turquoise was unearthed.

-The Morenci Mine in the southeastern part of Arizona is also worth visiting, however, the Sleeping Beauty Mine is even more famous.
-Light blue turquoise is mined here of the highest quality.
+The Morenci Mine in the southeastern part of Arizona is also worth visiting.
+However, the Sleeping Beauty Mine is even more famous.
+Light blue turquoise is mined here and is of the highest quality.

-TIP: For a complete rockhounding guide in Arizona, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Arizona.

 TIP: Once you have tumbled your own rocks and have loads of gorgeously polished gemstones, you may start wondering what you can do with them.
 Check out cool ideas in the article below: